 These include students who have enrolled in these programs as first, second, and third majors.

-If these major options are indeed eliminated, the students will be able to complete their degrees at LVC and on time.
+These students will be able to complete their degrees at LVC on time.

 LVC will continue to teach 100- and 200-level courses in many or all of these areas to serve a broad cross-section of students.